carlosMachado1/data-science-things/README.md

 # data-science-things
-Trying to learn data science from books,
+Trying to learn data science from books.